lightning/bolts/02-peer-protocol.md

 ### Requirements

 A node MUST handle continuing a previous channel on a new encrypted transport.

-On disconnection, a node MAY forget nodes which have not sent or received an `accept_channel` message, and MAY forget nodes which have not sent `funding_locked` after a reasonable timeout.
+On disconnection, the funder MUST remember the channel for reconnection if it has broadcast the funding transaction, otherwise it MUST NOT.

+On disconnection, the non-funding node MUST remember the channel for reconnection if it has sent the `funding_signed` message, otherwise it MUST NOT.

 On disconnection, a node MUST reverse any uncommitted updates sent by the other side (ie. all messages beginning with `update_` for which no